Some links in this post may be affiliate links

 Japanese Laurel is dioecious species, producing seperate male and female plants that produce clusters of tiny purplish flowers.
 If pollinated, they produce bright red berries.

-Aucuba japonica 'Variegata' is non-toxic to humans and pets.
+No. Aucuba japonica Variegata is non-toxic to humans and pets.
 Gold Dust Plants are safe to grow in a home with children, cats, dogs and other pets.

 Are you looking to add these plants to your collection?
-Vibrant Gold Dust Plants are available online on Etsy (Link to Etsy).
+You can get vibrant Gold Dust Plants from Etsy (Link to Etsy).

-Aucuba japonica 'Variegata' care indoors entails giving it bright indirect light, average warmth of 15-270C, humidity of 60-70% and consistently moist, fertile, well-drained soil coupled with monthly feeding during the growing season.
+Aucuba japonica Variegata care indoors entails giving it bright indirect light, warmth of 15-270C, humidity of 60-70% and consistently moist, fertile, well-drained soil coupled with monthly feeding during the growing season.

 Decrease watering in fall and winter as the growth is minimal at this time to keep the soil slightly moist.
-However, do not let the soil dry out completely to avoid wilting and drooping leaves.
+However, do not let the soil dry out completely to avoid wilting, drooping, yellowing and leaf loss.

-Ascertain that the soil is free-draining and the pot has a drainage hole to prevent the soil from getting soggy to avoid root-rot and eventual death of the plant.
+Confirm that the soil is free-draining and the pot has a drainage hole to prevent sogginess as it can cause root-rot and eventual death of the plant.
+Avoid wetting the foliage to minimize fungal diseases.

-Gold Dust Plant grows best in bright indirect light to maintain the variegation.
-Place it infront of a large, brightly-lit window.
+Gold Dust Plant grows best in bright indirect light to maintain the variegation; place it infront of a large, brightly-lit, sunless window.
 Keep it away from direct sunshine to prevent scorching of the leaves; brown leaf spots.

 If the light is too little the leaves will loss the beautiful variegations and the plant may become leggy.
-Therefore, where the natural lighting is not enough, instal a grow light to supplement it.
+Therefore, if the natural lighting is not enough, instal a grow light to complement it.

-Turn the pot regularly to ensure the plant receives light on all sides for uniform growth and prevent leggy growth.
+On a monthly basis, give the pot a 900 turn to ensure the plant receives light on all sides for uniform growth to prevent leggy growth.

-Aucuba japonica 'Variegata' flourishes in an average warmth of 15-270C with a minimum of 120C in winter.
-Keep it away from drafts as they can negatively affect the growth of the plant.
+Aucuba japonica Variegata flourishes in a warmth of 15-270C with a minimum of 120C in winter.
+Keep it away from drafts to prevent temperature flactuations which can result in stunted growth, wilting, drooping, yellowing and leaf loss.

 Gold Dust Plant prefers a high humidity of 60-70%.
 To elevate humidity, set the pot on a wet pebble tray, use a humidifier or group the plants together.
 Maintain a good air flow to minimize fungal diseases.